• Skip to primary navigation

 1

 If you choose the Time-of-Use (TOU) setup, your bill will be based on when and how the electricity is used (time, frequency, etc.).
-If you decide on the Tiered prices, you can consume a certain amount of electricity each month at a lower price, however, once that limit is exceeded, a higher price is applied.
+If you decide on the Tiered prices, you can consume a certain amount of electricity each month at a lower price.
+However, once that limit is exceeded, a higher price is applied.
+Consumers can opt-in to the Ultra-Low Overnight (ULO) plan.

-Once you make a decision, you can request to switch between TOU and Tiered pricing at any time by contacting the distribution company (LDC) in your region to apply to change the electricity rate plan after completing and submitting an election form.
+Once you make a decision, you can request to switch between TOU, Tiered, and ULO pricing at any time by contacting the distribution company (LDC) in your region to apply to change the electricity rate plan after completing and submitting an election form.
 Here’s an example from EPCOR on what the form looks like; you can find more details on their website.
-The switch will be effective in the next billing cycle in most cases.
+In most cases, the switch will be effective in the next billing cycle.

 Taking into consideration that with Tiered rates, electricity prices remain constant during the day, and if you use most of your electricity on weekdays, this could probably be the most affordable option — as long as your household uses less than 1,000 kWh/month in winter and 600/month kWh in summer.